 Many of us install air conditioners to help us feel comfortable in our homes.
 But when you start to experience unpleasant odors coming from your cooling system, it’s more than just annoying.
 It can greatly affect your home comfort.

-Where do the smells come from?
+Where are these smells coming from?

 It’s also possible that a tiny creature navigated into your duct system and died.
-You can turn off your air conditioner and either give our team or pest control a call to come and remove the animal.
+You can turn off your air conditioner and either give our team or pest control a call to come and retrieve the animal.

-What can I do?
+What should you do?

 Assess your filter.
 This is a common culprit for air conditioner odors.
 If it’s been a long time since you’ve exchanged your air filter, go ahead and replace it with a brand new one.
 We typically advise changing your filter every two to three months.
 But it’s also key to keep in mind other reasons that would require you to replace it more frequently, such as pets in the home or if a family member has allergies or asthma.

 If you’ve replaced the filter and it’s not helping, it’s probably time to reach out for some help.
 Especially if it’s been an long period of time since your last air conditioning examination.
 The pros can examine the situation to see if a thorough cleaning can do the job.
 You might consider having your air ducts cleaned.
 Professional duct cleaners can take a look to see if your indoor air quality would improve from a proper cleaning.

 If you have concerns about the odors in your home, Van Haaften Plumbing & Heating can help you review the situation and talk through possible solutions.
 You should be able to enjoy your cool indoor space in the warmer summer months, without having to suffer with unfavorable odors.
 You can arrange an appointment with our team online or give us a shout at 641-628-3621.